microsoft/lst-bench/docs/workloads.md

-# Workload Definition in LST-Bench
+# Workloads Definition in LST-Bench
 In LST-Bench, the following concepts are used to define and organize SQL workloads:

 - **Task**: A task is a collection of SQL statements grouped together in a sequence of files.
 Each file represents a step or subtask within the overall task.